muditmehta07/MICHELLE/PatchNotes.md

 <ul>
   <li><b>Improvements</b>
     <ul>
-      <li><b>Limitations : </b>To avoid spam, if a user sends 7+ messages in a row.
-Michelle will stop working for them, i.e she will not respond to any commands, pings or record XP
+      <li><b>Limitations : </b>If a user is spamming to get XP (5 XP is awarded for every message), Michele will temporarily stop awarding XP to them.
       <li>Quality of <strong>Casual</strong> section in the Help Command</li>
       <li>Added command help when a command is used incorrectly</li>
     </ul>